DashKazak/DashKazak/README.md

 - 👋 Hi, I’m @DashKazak, a software developer and a data analyst.
 I work as an IT professional.
-- 👀 I’m interested in we development and data analytic.
+- 👀 I’m interested in we development and data analytics.
 - 🌱 I’m currently learning Python programming and data analytics with Jupyter Notebook as well as JavaScript with Node.js and Vue.